-In the late 1940s, Mandela became active in the African National Congress (ANC), a well-established South African political organization dedicated to securing full citizenship for blacks.
+In the late 1940s, Nelson Mandela became active in the African National Congress (ANC), a well-established South African political organization dedicated to securing full citizenship for Blacks.
 As he rose through the ranks and gained influence, Mandela began to question the ANC’s reliance on peaceful protest to make headway.
 Without vetting his views with ANC leadership, he publicly spoke out in favor of armed resistance, only to be censured for diverging with the organization’s policy.

 Decades later, Mandela took a similar approach when making a much more fateful break with the ANC’s party line.
 In 1985, 23 years into his imprisonment, numerous signs—including international pressure, a devastating trade boycott, and growing violence between protestors and the police—indicated that the apartheid regime was weakening.